ntnu-arl/vectornav/README.md

 #### Known Issues

-The Seeed Studio A603 carrier board for the NVIDIA Orin NX has an issue with the kernel drivers for `usbserial`.
+The Seeed Studio A603 carrier board for the NVIDIA Orin NX has an issue with the kernel drivers for `usbserial` on some versions (CHECK IF YOUR VERSION WORKS WITHOUT THIS FIX FIRST).
 Essentially, instead of using the `usbserial.ko` for the board which are modified by Seeed, the default `usbserial.ko` is used.
 This causes the FTDI driver to not work as expected.
 The solution is to move the `usbserial.ko` file which causes the new file from Seeed Studio to be used.

 ```bash
 cd /lib/modules/5.10.120-tegra/kernel/drivers/usb/serial/